cypress-io/cypress-documentation/source/api/cypress-api/cookies.md

 Cypress gives you an interface to automatically preserve cookies for multiple tests.
 Cypress automatically clears all cookies before each new test starts by default.

-By clearing cookies before each test you are guaranteed to always start from a clean slate.
+By clearing cookies before each test you are guaranteed to always start from a clean state.
 Starting from a clean state prevents coupling your tests to one another and prevents situations where mutating something in your application in one test affects another one downstream.

 {% note info  %}
 The most common use case for preserving cookies is to prevent having to log in to your application before each individual test.
 This is a problem if the majority of each test is spent logging in a user.